MarioNette: Self-Supervised Sprite Learning

-Since the early days of machine learning for graphics and vision, the accepted unit of image synthesis has been {\em the pixel}.
-But while the pixel grid structure is a natural representation for display hardware and convolutional generators, pixels comprise an extremely low-level representation that does not easily permit high-level reasoning and editing.
+Since the early days of machine learning, the accepted unit of image synthesis has been the {\em pixel}.
+But while the pixel grid is a natural representation for display hardware and convolutional generators, it does not easily permit high-level reasoning and editing.

-In this paper, we propose an alternative approach to deep learning on visual content that establishes an atomic unit that is more interpretable, editable, and meaningful than the pixel: the \emph{sprite}.
-Our goal is to train a model that simultaneously learns a dictionary of sprites capturing recurring visual elements in a collection of images, and learns to explain the input images as combinations of these sprites.

-We are inspired by sprite-based animation, a popular early technique for drawing cartoons that became a mainstay of rendering in early computer games.
-In sprite-based animation, an artist draws a collection of small patches---a \emph{sprite sheet}---consisting of characters in various poses, texture swatches, static objects, and so on.
-Then, each frame is created by compositing some subset of these patches onto a canvas.
-The process of creating additional content requires minimal effort and can be automated procedurally or in real time based on user input.
+In this paper, we take inspiration from animation to consider an atomic unit that is richer and easier to edit than the pixel: the \emph{sprite}.
+In sprite-based animation, a popular early technique for drawing cartoons and rendering video games, an artist draws a collection of patches---a \emph{sprite sheet}---consisting of texture swatches, characters in various poses, static objects, and so on.
+Then, each frame is assembled by compositing a subset of the patches onto a canvas.
+By reusing the sprite sheet, authoring new content requires minimal effort and can even be automated procedurally.

-Given a dataset of images with repeated structure, e.g., portraying the same character or from the same virtual world, we learn to decompose each image into a collection of 2D sprites selected from a learned dictionary, common across the dataset.
-Our algorithm learns this dictionary and the decomposition simultaneously.
-Whereas standard CNN-based generators hide their feature representation in their intermediate layers, our model wears its representation ``on its sleeve,'' explicitly placing learned sprite patches on a background canvas.
-By drawing sprites from a dictionary rather than synthesizing pixels from hidden neural features, it provides readily-interpretable visual representations.
+Our goal is to invert this process, simultaneously tackling unsupervised instance segmentation and dictionary learning.
+Given an image dataset, e.g., frames from a sprite-based video game, we train a model that jointly learns a 2D sprite dictionary, capturing recurring visual elements in an image collection, and explains each input frame as a combination of these potentially transparent sprites.
+Whereas standard CNN-based generators hide their feature representation in their intermediate layers, our model wears its representation ``on its sleeve'': by explicitly compositing sprites from its learnt dictionary onto a background canvas, rather than synthesizing pixels from hidden neural features, it provides a readily-interpretable visual representation.